theburningmonk/Sketchy/README.txt

 INTRO:

 This is a web app based on HTML5's canvas element that lets you draw on a canvas area with a number of different tools.

+LIVE DEMO:

+You can try the live demo at http://sketchy.theburningmonk.com or http://bit.ly/Y5IpST.

 THIRD-PARTY LIBRARIES:
 * jQuery (in js/jquery)